pablo-meier/Pablog/frog-sources/About-Site.md

 Frog uses Bootstrap by default; I went with [Foundation][33] since I knew it better.
 Now I'm trying to stay off both.

-## Perf

-If you run a site, there's a good chance you can find something you didn't know by running it through [Google's PageSpeed Insights][12] and [Google's Mobile-Friendly Test][13].
-You should also consider running any PNG's through [Zopfli][14] or something similar (PNG compression described very well [here][15]).

-One of my favorite people in the space of site performance is [Ilya Grigorik][25], so I highly recommend checking out his stuff.

-This, as the previous section, is _massive_ overengineering for this pathetic little site, but then you may just smile a bit wider when you look in the mirror in the morning 😄

-## Accessibility

-I'm pretty new to this, but it's a good idea to run your sites through something like [a11y][26], [AChecker][27], or [WAVE][28]. [a11y Project][29] has some great resources as well.

 ## In Conclusion